actuallydoc/pyPreMiD/README.md

 # pyPreMiD
--This is a similar project as PreMiD made in Python currently in progress -My python knowledge is very small and maybe i will stop developing after a while if i give up
+-This is a similar project as PreMiD made in Python currently in progress -My python knowledge is very limietd right now
+-when i learn enough ill try to refractor the code to make it more efficent

 - If you want to contribute or fix my code ur free to do so -Join my discord server https://discord.gg/dxVxWZejYG